DerwenAI/cdl-2025-masterclass/README.md

 8. Use SPARQL queries in `Maplib` to transform the RDF into `Polars` dataframes.
 9. Load tables into a graph database from the dataframes.
 10. Leverage graph algorithms in `NetworkX`: partitioning to identify subgraphs as potential fraud rings within the graph, and betweenness centrality to rank individuals of interest within each subgraph.
-11. Run visualizations using `yFiles` to examine the [2021 South London Papa Johns tax evasion case](https://www.newsshopper.co.uk/news/19164815.boss-bromley-catford-papa-johns-stores-jailed/)
+11. Run visualizations using `yFiles` to examine the [2021 South London Papa Johns](https://www.newsshopper.co.uk/news/19164815.boss-bromley-catford-papa-johns-stores-jailed/) tax evasion case.
 12. Q&A discussion.

 Tutorial: [PART1 instructions](PART1.md)